 Mercury includes a full ExpressLRS (ELRS) control receiver radio, with a dedicated microcontroller that runs official ELRS firmware.
+This can be used for control data only, telemetry only, or control data and telemetry combined.

 Important: Do not use Mercury with a battery voltage higher than 26V.
 This means, no more than a 6S (3.7v LiPo) battery.
 In order to be used with DJI or HDZero Vtx systems, use no smaller than a 3S battery.
 This means the battery cell count must be between 3S and 6S.